 If you are wondering what meetups are all about, click here to find out!

 If you have a group or church event and would like to invite me to speak, click here for my speaking details.

 Your turn!
 Have you been on a road trip before?
 What was the highlight of your trip?
+Any fun marriage lessons from the trip?
 Lets chat in Comments!

 Loved seeing this!
 I’m really excited about your move.
 You’re now spitting distance from me (well, spitting distance in Texas terms).
 I love San Antonio, and I really hope you enjoy your new home.
 Welcome to the Lone Star State, Ngina!